-The first rough draft of the plan, was the work of Caleb Archer (1840 - 1923).
+The first rough draft of the plan of the building was the work of Caleb Archer (1840 - 1923).
 It was an original and daring experiment in Free Church architecture.
 The architect Edward Sharman (1829 - 1914) saw the genius of the work and accepted it.
 No modification of the first draft was necessary.

 The walls are 35ft.
 (10.5m) high, inside length 87ft.
 (26.5m) and inside width 70ft.
 (21m).
 With the gallery and very much more modest original choir pews, the building provided seating for 1250 people.

 The construction was in the shape of an egg in order to allow everyone to see.
-Coming from four centres, each seat could be set at right angles to a line drawn from its centre to the pulpit.
+From four centres, each seat is set at right angles to a line drawn from its centre to the pulpit.

 The ground floor slopes downwards towards the platform.
 There is a drop of approximately 4ft.
 (1.2m.) at the rear of the church from the wooden floor level to the base of the building.
 This tapers to approximately 2ft. (.66m.) at the front of the church.

 The original oak pulpit was built by Barfield's of Leicester.
 It stood on a semi-circular platform 20ft.
 (6m.) in diameter.
 The acoustics are excellent.

 The outside walls are faced with brown Duston stone buttresses and quoins.
 The column shafts are red Mansfield and dressings are of Bath stone.
 Hems of Exeter did the carving.
 The ornamental wrought iron work was by Reynolds of Harrowden and John Boddington of Wellingborough was the builder.